netdata/netdata/README.md

 The above, and many more, allow Netdata developers to work on the application fast and with confidence.
 Most of the business logic in Netdata is a work of mixing the above.

-Netdata data metric collection plugins can be developed in any language.
+Netdata metric collection plugins can be developed in any language.
 Most of our application collectors though are developed in [Go](https://github.com/netdata/go.d.plugin).

 </details>